idsia-robotics/idsia-robotics.github.io/index.md

 ### The site is under construction

-The official web-page of Robotics Group @ [Dalle Molle Institute for Artificial Intelligence (IDSIA)](http://idsia.ch) comming soon.
+The official web-page of Robotics Group @ [Dalle Molle Institute for Artificial Intelligence (IDSIA)](http://idsia.ch) coming soon.